-Jack Russell Terrier Puppy For Sale in BELL BUCKLE, TN
+Jack Russell Terrier Puppy For Sale in BELL BUCKLE, TN, USA

 Six week old purebred Jack Russell puppies, three males, one female, all shots, wormed, declawed, Both parents are on premises.
 Owner has been raising Jack Russell terriers in Middle Tennessee for over twenty years.
 This is one of the prettiest litters I have ever raised.
 Cash or cashier's check

 Jack Russell Terrier